techCarpenter/garage-wiki/mission-statement.md

 ---

-- Produce more, consume less
+- Consume less, produce more
 - Free/libre software
 - Uncopyright
 - Do things that don't scale